apache/incubator-devlake-website/docs/Metrics/CQIssueCount.md

 ## How is it calculated?

-This metric is calculated by counting the total number of cq_issues under the `type=VULNERABILITY` condition.
+This metric is calculated by counting the total number of cq_issues.

 <b>Data Sources Required</b>